LOW FLAT RATE $9.90 AUST-WIDE DELIVERY

 01 May 2016

-Homer's Odyssey has been called ""the first novel,"" ""the first expression of the mind in literary form,"" and ""the best story ever written.""
-Whether fans of suspense, fantasy or human drama, readers of all ages thrill to Homer's vibrant picture of Odysseus on his decade-long journey, as he meets the lotus-eaters, cunningly flees Cyclops, angers his gods, resists the sexy Sirens, narrowly escapes Scylla and Charybdis, averts his eyes from Medusa, docks in exotic cities-all the while struggling to make it home to his wife and son.
+Whether fans of suspense, fantasy, or human drama, readers of all ages thrill to Homer's epic tale of the legendary Odysseus on his decade-long journey, as he meets the lotus-eaters, cunningly flees Cyclops, angers his gods, resists the sexy Sirens, narrowly escapes Scylla and Charybdis, averts his eyes from Medusa, docks in distant cities-all the while struggling to make it home to his wife and son.

-Adventure on the high seas, legendary romance, tests of endurance, betrayal, heroism-the saga has all these and more, imagined by the most famous bard of all time.
-But, as Aristotle pointed out, ""his greatness was that he himself was nowhere to be found in his story.
-His characters were everywhere.""
-Blind and possibly illiterate, Homer has still ""in loftiness of thought surpass'd""
+Adventure on the high seas, legendary romance, tests of endurance, betrayal, heroism-the saga of The Odyssey has all these and more, imagined by the most famous bard of all time.

 Introduction by: